Evaluating the effects of Data Sparsity on the Link-level Bicycling Volume Estimation: A Graph Convolutional Neural Network Approach: Introduction

 A graph is a data structure that consists of nodes (vertices) and edges (links).
 In a road network, nodes represent intersections, while edges represent the road segments that connect them.
 Graph data is different from a fixed-sized grid as it has a variable number of unordered nodes, which makes it challenging for existing machine learning models to effectively process and analyze.
 Traditional machine learning models are designed for structured data with fixed dimensions, making them less adaptable to the irregular and non-Euclidean nature of graph data.
 Graph Neural Network (GNN) \citep{jiang2022graph} is a class of deep learning techniques designed to work with complex, graph-structured data and offers a simple method for performing node-level, edge-level, and graph-level prediction tasks.
 By leveraging the graph structure of road networks, GNNs can effectively capture the relationships between various elements in the road network such as connectivity and fine-grained spatial and temporal dependencies \citep{rahmani2023graph}.

 Although GNNs have demonstrated state-of-the-art performance in predicting motor vehicle volumes \citep{li2017diffusion, yu2017spatio, zhang2018gaan, zhao2019t}, they have not yet been applied to modeling bicycling volumes due to the limited availability of relevant data and associated challenges.
 This study aims to address this gap by developing a robust GCN architecture for link-level bicycling volume modeling in the City of Melbourne and evaluate the effects of data sparsity on model performance using Strava Metro Data \citep{lee2021strava}.
-Our primary objective is to develop a GCN architecture that maximizes the predictive accuracy of the Annual Average Daily Bicycle (AADB) count, a critical metric used by transportation planners to understand infrastructure demand.
 To validate the performance of our proposed GCN model, we benchmark it against traditional machine learning models, including linear regression, support vector machines, and random forest.
-Additionally, we systematically introduce varying degrees of sparsity into the bicycle network to explore the impact of sparsity on model performance.
+We systematically introduce varying degrees of sparsity into the bicycle network to explore the impact of sparsity on model performance.
 Our findings contribute to the advancement of predictive modeling techniques in bicycling volume estimation and offer insights for city planners and policymakers aiming to enhance bicycling infrastructure and promote sustainable transportation choices.